Fortnite's High Stakes event: everything you need to know

 But the patch also introduced a new item called the Grappler.
 This mobility item lets you shoot a cable at a location and will quickly pull your character there.
 It's clear Epic had the Getaway game mode in mind with this item, because it can help you cover ground quickly.
 Note, however, that only the pursuit supply drops will get the Grappler in the Getaway game mode, so the advantage will be to your opponents trying to pursue.

 One item is going away in the patch as well: The revolver.
 Slow to fire and difficult to use in firefights, it's not a big surprise this weapon is going back in the vault.
-Though it might get upgrades in the future that could bring it back into the game, it's probably not a big loss for most players because it's not a particularly popular item.
+Though it might get upgrades in the future that could bring it back into the game, it probably isn't a big loss for most players because it's not a particularly popular item.

 Discuss: Fortnite's High Stakes event: everything you need to know